XLSForm/xlsform.github.io/_sections/home-english.md

 * **form_title**: The title of the form that is shown to users.
 The form title is pulled from **form_id** if **form_title** is blank or missing.
 * **form_id**: The name used to uniquely identify the form on the server.
 The form id is pulled from the XLS file name if **form_id** is blank or missing.
 * **public_key**: For encryption-enabled forms, this is where the public key is copied and pasted.
-* **submission_url**: This url can be used to override the default server where finalized records are submitted to.
+* **submission_url**: This URL can be used to override the default server where finalized records are submitted to.
 * **default_language**: In localized forms, this sets which language should be used as the default.
 * **version**: String of up to 10 numbers that describes this revision.
 Revised form definitions must have numerically greater versions than previous ones.
 A common convention is to use strings of the form 'yyyymmddrr'.
 For example, 2017021501 is the 1st revision from Feb 15th, 2017.